- You do not have any products in your shopping cart yet.

 Oiled, waxed, or sealed surfaces are open-pored.
 This means:

-- The wood can continue to absorb and release moisture.
+- The wood can still absorb and release moisture.

 - The surface feels warm, natural, and lively.